From the publisher:

 DANCE AWAY WITH ME by Susan Elizabeth Phillips.
 William Morrow (June 9, 2020).
 ISBN 978-0062973054.
 400 pages.

 This entry was posted on Friday, June 19th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.